-For more information on becoming a member of the Florida Podiatric Medical Association and the FPMA dues structure, which is based on your category of membership (see below) as well as the date you join, please contact Bernadine Howell, Membership Coordinator, at 1-800-277-3338.
+For more information on becoming a member of the Florida Podiatric Medical Association and the FPMA dues structure, which is based on your category of membership (see below) as well as the date you join, please contact email@example.com or call 1-800-277-3338.

-There are ten categories of membership in FPMA.
-Active and Senior Members must be duly licensed to practice Podiatric Medicine in the State of Florida, accepted by a vote of the general membership, and become a member of a local Component society.
+There are currently ten categories of membership in FPMA, however, there may be changes made to these categories in 2018.
+Active and Senior Members must be duly licensed to practice Podiatric Medicine in the State of Florida, accepted by a vote of the general membership, and become a member of a local Component.

 - Active Membership—A Podiatric Physician meeting the above qualifications may be eligible for Active Membership.
 An Active Member has the rights and privileges of membership, including the right to vote, hold office, and serve on committees, and is entitled to all credentials issued by the Association.